 Following a strict diet of milk, rice, molasses, ghee with red radish, orange, and apples they have to get up early in the morning during the ritual normally around 4 o’clock every day.
 After taking a bath, they would perform offerings and puja, etc.

 Though the Madhav Narayan festival celebration coincides with Shri Swasthani Brat Katha, both of these celebrations are different.
-The celebration might differ a bit in different places as Bhaktapur, Kathmandu, and Lalitpur but, is celebrated with equal zeal and fervor as described above.
-Narayan is another name of Lord Bishnu, and Madhav Narayan refers to the name of Bishnu called during the month of Magh, thus this festival is called Madhav Narayan festival.
+The celebration might differ a bit in different places such as Bhaktapur, Kathmandu, and Lalitpur but is celebrated with equal zeal and fervor as described above.
+Narayan is another name for Lord Bishnu, and Madhav Narayan refers to the name of Bishnu called during the month of Magh, thus this festival is called the Madhav Narayan festival.
 To Read this article in the Nepali Language please click here.